RaizenStyx/lore-forge/README.md

 ### The Main Forge

-* **Access"** Only users who log in with the GitHub account email specified in NEXT_PUBLIC_AUTHORIZED_FORGE_EMAIL will be able to access this page.
+* **Access"** Only users who are smart enough or pay for permission can use the full form.
 * **Unauthorized Access:** If an unauthorized user attempts to access the main Forge, they will be redirected to the "Coming Soon" page.
+(TODO)
-* **Functionality:** This page allows you to interact with the live Google Cloud Vertex AI backend to generate new, unique lore based on your custom prompts.
+* **Functionality:** This page allows you to interact with the live OpenAI's ChatGPT backend to generate new, unique lore based on your custom prompts.

 ---